What is renewable energy?

 How much of the world's energy comes from renewable sources?

-In 2009, the world relied on renewable sources for around 13.1% of its primary energy supply, according to IEA statistics.
-Renewables accounted for 19.5% of global electricity generation, and the IEA Medium-Term Renewable Energy Report 2015 foresees that share reaching at least 26% increase in 2020.
+In 2012, the world relied on renewable sources for around 13.2% of its total primary energy supply, and in 2013 renewables accounted for almost 22% of global electricity generation, and the IEA Medium-Term Renewable Energy Report 2015 foresees that share reaching at least 26% increase in 2020.